corda/corda-docs-portal/content/en/docs/corda-os/4.6/network-map.md

 ## Network parameters update process

-Network parameters are controlled by the zone operator of the Corda network that you are a member of.
+The zone operator of your Corda network controls the network parameters.
 Occasionally, they may need to change these parameters.
-There are many reasons that can lead to this decision: adding a notary, setting new fields that were added to enable smooth network interoperability, or a change of the existing compatibility constants is required, for example.
+For example, they may need to add a notary, set new fields to enable smooth network interoperability, or change the existing compatibility constants.

-Updating of the parameters by the zone operator is done in two phases:
+The zone operator updates the parameters by:
-1. Advertise the proposed network parameter update to the entire network.
+1. Advertising the proposed network parameter update to the entire network.
-2. Switching the network onto the new parameters - also known as a *flag day*.
+2. Switching the network onto the new parameters.
+This is known as a *flag day*.

-The proposed parameter update will include, along with the new parameters, a human-readable description of the changes as well as the deadline for accepting the update.
-The acceptance deadline marks the date and time that the zone operator intends to switch the entire network onto the new parameters.
-This will be a reasonable amount of time in the future, giving the node operators time to inspect, discuss and accept the parameters.
+The proposed parameter update includes, a human-readable description of the changes and the deadline for accepting the update.
+The acceptance deadline is the date and time that the zone operator intends to switch the entire network onto the new parameters.
+This will be a reasonable amount of time in the future, giving the node operators time to inspect, discuss, and accept the parameters.

-The fact a new set of parameters is being advertised shows up in the node logs with the message “Downloaded new network parameters”, and programs connected via RPC can receive `ParametersUpdateInfo` by using the `CordaRPCOps.networkParametersFeed` method.
-Typically a zone operator would also email node operators to let them know about the details of the impending change, along with the justification, how to object, deadlines and so on.
+When the zone operator advertises a new set of parameters, the proposed update shows up in the node logs with the message “Downloaded new network parameters”.
+Programs connected via RPC can receive `ParametersUpdateInfo` using the `CordaRPCOps.networkParametersFeed` method.
+Typically, a zone operator also emails node operators to let them know about the details of the impending change, along with the justification, how to object, and  deadlines.

 ```kotlin
 /**